mechmotum/mechmotum.github.io/content/pages/guide.rst

    There are a number of rooms that you can join where we share papers, conference announcements, etc.
 Issue Trackers
-   We make heavy use of issue trackers on Github and Gitlab to communication.
+   We make heavy use of issue trackers on Github and Gitlab to communicate.
    This is good for topic oriented, long form discussion that needs permanency, organization, and/or task control.
 General lab issues can be tracked in this repository (in addition to the website issues):